fluidself/fluidself.org/_books/business/the-origin-of-wealth.md

 2. HONESTY.
 Be honest with others, be honest with yourself, be transparent and face reality.
 3. MERITOCRACY.
 Reward people on the basis of merit.

 Cooperating norms

 4. MUTUAL TRUST.
 Trust your colleagues' motivation, and trust in their skills to get the job done.
 5. RECIPROCITY.
 Live the golden rule; do unto others as you would have them do unto you.
 6. SHARED PURPOSE.
 Put the organization's interests ahead of your own, and behave as if everyone is in it together.

 Innovating norms

-7. NONHIERARCHICAL Junior people are expected to challenge senior people, and what matters is the quality of an idea, not the tide of the person saying it.
+7. NONHIERARCHICAL.
+Junior people are expected to challenge senior people, and what matters is the quality of an idea, not the tide of the person saying it.
 8. OPENNESS.
 Be curious, open to outside thinking, and willing to experiment; seek the best, wherever it is.
 9. FACT-BASED.
 Find out the facts; it is facts, not opinions, that ultimately count.
 10. CHALLENGE.
 Feel a sense of competitive urgency; it is a race without a finish line.

 Cognitive science tells us that most corporate change programs are 180 degrees backward.
 Hu­mans are fairly stubborn creatures and don't just immediately change their mental models and behaviors in responses to speeches from their bosses, or because of PowerPoint presentations or plastic cubes with inspirational mes­sages.
 Instead of trying to appeal to our fact-based, deductive sides, corpo­rate change programs need to address the story-loving, pattern-recognizing, more emotional, inductive side of human cognition.
 People need to be jolted from their existing mental models and see an urgent and personal gap between the way things are and the way things need to be.
 A change pro­gram needs to have a fact-based argument underlying it, but the emphasis in communications should be on stories, analogies, and patterns to help people see the issues.
 Most change programs are also very passive, with lots of com­munications cascading down from on high.
 But learning is interactive, and thus a change program needs to get people to personally grapple with the issues.

 Many executives find the idea of sound bites mildly distasteful and associate them with politicians.
 But the reality of human cognition is that we remem­ber short, catchy, rhythmic phrases that use alliteration, metaphor, humorous twists, or other tricks.
 Jack Welch was the master of the carefully engineered sound bite and used them with great effect to drive norms of behavior into the GE organization.
 Finally, intense repetition is essential.
 There is a rea­son why religious leaders see their flocks weekly, and why politicians give the same stump speech until they are blue in the face—our minds tend to weight messages by frequency as much as quality.

-**FINANCE: ECOSYSTEMS OF EXPECTATIONS**
+## FINANCE: ECOSYSTEMS OF EXPECTATIONS

 In the world of Traditional finance theory, at a given moment, _the price of a stock reflects all the information available on the stock, and everyone's expectations based on that information_.